YifanLi5/Super-Stealer/readme.md

   * Drop Junk (ex: If using jugs of wine)
   * AFK
 - Dodgy Necklace support
+  * Start with necklaces in inventory
+- - Shadow veil
+  * Start with staff/runes in inventory
 - Adjusts Maximum coin pouch stack based on character's Ardougne diary progression.
   * (None/Easy/: 28, Medium: 56, Hard: 84, Elite: 140)
 - Should support all Food and jugs of wine.
-- Shadow veil (In Progress - requires account progression on my end)

 - CLI support (In Progress)